eomiso/eomiso/README.md

 ### Hi there 👋

-> My Motto : "Pain is inevitable, suffering is optional"
+> "Pain is inevitable, suffering is optional"
 >
->                                   - < _how I Talk About When I Talk About Running_, Haruki Murakami
+>                                   - _how I Talk About When I Talk About Running_, Haruki Murakami